 Today was probably one of the most emotional mornings I have had as Captain of School Ship Ocean Star.

-Now while the above is solemn and reflective, melancholy and sad I am reminded of what great things to the world change brings.
-It was a huge change for every new crew member in the beginning to step aboard, commit theirselves to an unknown and challenging world that is Ocean Star.
-And look what has become of the cohesive crew and each and every fantastic individual because of that change of lifestyle they adventured into.
+Now while the above is solemn and reflective, melancholy and sad, I am reminded of what great things to the world change brings.
+It was a huge change for every new crew member, in the beginning, to step aboard, commit themselves to an unknown and challenging world that is Ocean Star.
+And look at what has become of the cohesive crew and each and every fantastic individual because of that change of lifestyle they adventured into.
 Change is good when done right.
-It opens doors to things that once were never deemed achievable, too far from any comfort zone to ever reach.
-Well you guys, my crew, it wasn’t easy but we did it right and I hope you feel the same as you look out to the worlds endless horizon of opportunity and move on to bigger and better adventures.
+It opens doors to things that once were never deemed achievable, too far from any comfort zone ever to reach.
+Well, you guys, my crew, it wasn’t easy, but we did it right, and I hope you feel the same as you look out to the world’s endless horizon of opportunity and move on to bigger and better adventures.

 Take your college campus to the ocean and sail the length of the Caribbean's Lesser Antilles.
 One of our most popular semesters, this fall educational expedition is made up of short 1-3 day passages, allowing us to spend plenty of time exploring the Caribbean’s marine and island environment and culture.View Details